Mapping Commercial GIS Data Usage Rights: A Deterministic Pipeline

 "source_file": str(metadata_path),

-"raw_license_text": raw_license or "Not Found",
+"raw_license_text": raw_license or "NOT_FOUND",

 "compliance_flags": compliance,

-"action_required": not compliance["allowed"]
+"action_required": not compliance["allowed"],

 }